hriebl/bamlssAPI/README.md

 <!-- badges: end -->

-bamlssAPI is a convenient API which simplifies the implementation of new samplers for bamlss models. bamlss is a package for working with Bayesian distributional regression models (also known as GAMLSS).
+bamlssAPI is a convenient API which simplifies the implementation of new samplers for bamlss models.
+This package is based on the bamlss package for estimating Bayesian distributional regression models, also known as generalized additive models for location, scale, and shape (GAMLSS).

 ## Installation

-You can install the development version of bamlssAPI from GitHub with:
+You can install the development version of bamlssAPI from GitHub by running:

 ```r
 if (!("devtools" %in% installed.packages()[, "Package"])) install.packages("devtools")